github1-grousson/wg-cgmeter/README.md

 ## History
 * 0.1.0 : main.py is a POC, it displays only weights of the load cells.
 Based on guizero (pip install guizero)
 * 0.2.0 : new UI based on tkinter and wgkinter, shows the different weights
-* 0.3.0 : display the CG position in X and Y axis based on
+* 0.3.0 : display the CG position in X and Y axis based on the plane config file (confif/planes.json)
+* 1.0.0 : first MVP release